 - On your mobile device, on the live-stream viewer, at the top right, tap Menu Subtitles.

 Conduct a poll or Q&A in your live stream

 Important: Hosts can disable Q&A for live stream participants from their computer.

 When you create a Q&A or poll in a live stream, it's automatically available to both meeting participants and live stream participants.

 - Learn how to conduct a poll in a Google Meet meeting

-View your live stream report
+View your live-stream report

 - Troubleshoot issues with live streaming

-- Troubleshoot issues for live stream organizers
+- Troubleshoot issues for live stream organisers

 - Use hardware to live stream video meetings